Rhodes-CS-Department/website/curriculum/courses.md

 **COMP 465: Special Topics in Computer Science (1-4 credits)**\
 *<i class="ri-arrow-right-circle-line"></i>Prerequisite: varied depending on course content. <i class="ri-calendar-check-line"></i>Offered as needed.*\
 An occasional offering of topics not covered in the existing computer science courses.
-Examples of topics include data mining, human-computer interfaces, virtual environments, bioinformatics, parallel systems, and compilers.
+Examples of topics include machine learning, compilers, and cybersecurity.

-**COMP 485: Senior Seminar (fall component, 1 credit)**\
+**COMP 485: Senior Software Engineering**\
 *<i class="ri-arrow-right-circle-line"></i>Prerequisite: senior standing. <i class="ri-calendar-check-line"></i>Offered every year.*\
-This course lays the groundwork for the Spring Senior Seminar experience.
-Independent readings will be discussed and presented, and a Senior Seminar Project prospectus will be prepared and presented for approval by the faculty of the department.
+The software systems we often find the most useful and magical are also the largest and most complex to build and understand.
+In order for these systems to be reliable, maintainable, and secure, they must be built according to disciplined and well-founded methods.
+This course examines these methods—both in the large (defining requirements, system design, architecture patterns, software process, etc.) and in the small (version control, testing, benchmarking, code review, etc.).
+At the same time, students will engage in the construction of a large software system or feature.

-**COMP 486: Senior Seminar (spring component, 4 credits)**\
+**COMP 486: Senior Seminar**\
 *<i class="ri-arrow-right-circle-line"></i>Prerequisite: senior standing. <i class="ri-calendar-check-line"></i>Offered every year.*\
-This course comprises an in-depth exploration of the principles and techniques of analysis and design of software systems from an object-oriented perspective.
-Design patterns, a diagrammatic modeling language, and standard techniques of computer software specification, implementation, testing, and documentation will be explored and used as tools by students working in teams.
-Each team will produce a robust, scalable, and maintainable large-scale system based on the project proposal completed in CS 485.
-The Senior
-Seminar sequence is meant to emphasize the unity and power of computer science by applying and extending ideas drawn from the courses required for all Computer Science majors.
-All participants will make several oral presentations.
+Students embark on a semester long group project.
+Each team will produce a robust, scalable, and maintainable large-scale piece of software based on the project proposal completed in COMP 485.
+In addition to collaborating on a specific project, students present material on a wide range of software development topics, including software engineering, professional ethics, and current trends in languages, tools, and methodologies.
+As a senior seminar, the course has a strong problem-solving focus, encourages student participation and leadership, develops communication skills, and stresses integration of the student's full undergraduate experience.